 Survival Jobs for Aspiring Fashion and Commercial Models

 Deciding to become a model is one of the most exciting things you’ll ever do.
-But, getting started also means being able to pay your bills while pursuing your career, and that’s often easier said than done.
+But, early on, paying your bills while pursuing your career is often easier said than done.

 For one, modeling schedules can be unpredictable.
 The hours are strange, the locations are always changing, and you have to be ready to go at a moment’s notice.
 You also won’t see a paycheck right away.
 It can take 60 to 90 days to get paid for a job, or even longer if you don’t have a modeling agency looking after your best interests.
-And, it takes time to build up your reputation and land high-paying jobs.
+Building up your reputation and landing high-paying jobs takes time.
 It’s unusual for a model to earn tons of cash early in their career, so you have to be smart and resourceful until you make a name for yourself.

-And for many models, that means one thing: A second job.
-Most models have a part-time job, or even a full-time day job to help with the cash flow.
-The trick is finding one that doesn’t get in the way of your modeling aspirations!
+And for many models, that means one thing: a second job.
+Most models have a part-time job, or even a full-time day job to help with cash flow.
+The trick is finding one that doesn’t get in the way of your modeling aspirations.

-Aaron Marcus, a professional commercial model and coach with decades of industry experience, said in his blog that one of the best survival jobs for models is being a substitute teacher.
-It’s a part-time gig that allows you to pick and choose when you want to work.
-And, it pays pretty well.
+Aaron Marcus, a professional commercial model and coach with decades of industry experience, said in his blog that one of the best survival jobs for models is substitute teaching.
+It’s a part-time gig that allows you to pick and choose when you want to work, and it pays pretty well.
 If you can get enough of these teaching jobs, you’ll have no problem paying your bills while still having time to model on the side.

 Every state is a little different in terms of educational requirements—some require you to have a college diploma, while some don’t—so be sure to check your local school system for more details.

 Yoga, Zumba, coaching, running, swimming, personal training—whatever your exercise of choice, why not get paid for it?
-It’s a fun and flexible way to earn money and keep fit, and you’ll meet all sorts of interesting people.
-Who knows, it could even lead to some fitness modeling opportunities!
+It’s a fun and flexible way to earn money and stay fit, and you’ll meet all sorts of interesting people.
+Who knows?
+It could even lead to some fitness modeling opportunities.